printers-for-people/catboat/docs/Nonlinear_Pressure_Advance.md

 ![linear advance test tower with 0.135 linear offset](img/PA_photos/2.offset=.135_advance=x.001.jpg)

 In this test the left side converged at the very bottom but the right side converged above that, so `nonlinear_offset` was decreased a bit to 0.120.
-In hindsight, looking at the previous test tower for `nonlinear_offset`, the left line on the left side just barely started to have a "thick-and-thin" pattern at 24mm, and the right line was only slightyl undercorrected.
+In hindsight, looking at the previous test tower for `nonlinear_offset`, the left line on the left side just barely started to have a "thick-and-thin" pattern at 24mm, and the right line was only slightly undercorrected.
 In general, it's better to undercorrect slightly on your initial `nonlinear_offset`, since the `linear_advance` will give a little boost even at slow speeds.

 With the `nonlinear_offset` reduce to 0.120, another test tower with test parameter 0 was printed.